LeSyefGit/TinycheckLight/README.md

 - Over a network - TinyCheck is installed on a network and can be accessed from a workstation via a browser.
 - In kiosk mode - TinyCheck can be used as a kiosk to allow visitors to test their own devices.
-- Fully standalone - By using a powerbank, two Wi-Fi interfaces and a small screen, [like in this video](https://twitter.com/felixaime/status/1331535790392946689), you can tap any device anywhere.
+- Fully standalone - By using a powerbank, two Wi-Fi interfaces or a 4G dongle and a small touch screen [like in this video](https://twitter.com/felixaime/status/1331535790392946689), you can tap any device anywhere.

 ### Few steps to analyze your smartphone